 Despite its seemingly low concentration in the atmosphere of less than 0.0002%, methane (CH4) is the second most important anthropogenic greenhouse gas, due to its high global warming potential.
 Over a period of a hundred years, methane is about thirty times more powerful than CO2.
 The 2021 IPCC report indicates a 0.28oC contribution to the total global warming of 1.1oC since pre-industrial times.
 Together with other Dutch partners, SRON has developed key technology for the TROPOMI instrument on the Copernicus Sentinel-5 Precursor mission.
 SRON is responsible for the CH4 data product and uses this data to estimate methane emissions worldwide.
 We specifically target super-emitters, for example some landfills or fossil fuel facilities.
 These have the potential to be the low-hanging fruit in efforts to mitigate global warming.
 SRON also develops the targeted TANGO mission to observe localized methane emission sources, together with our Dutch partners: ISIS Space, TNO, and KNMI.

 TROPOMI aboard Sentinel-5p can be used to detect large methane emission plumes everywhere around the world.
-These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023, ACPD preprint).
+These plumes are automatically detected using the machine-learning setup described in Schuit et al. (2023).
 The weekly world maps show approximate source locations based on single TROPOMI plumes as well as initial source rate estimates based on an automated mass balance method.

 We collaborate with climate researchers and modelers, and together contribute to the development of physical instruments and the promotion of scientific activities outside SRON.